jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

 ## Returning pointers and references

 In all cases, do not return the address (by pointer or reference) of local variables to the function.
-This is because the local variable is freed once the function termiantes and so the pointer or reference will be pointing to an undefined region of memory.
+This is because the local variable is freed once the function terminates and so the pointer or reference will be pointing to an undefined region of memory.
 Instead, build a new pointer to the local variable in the heap with `new` and return the pointer.

 The first snippet will not work but the second will: